Understanding Direct Traffic in Google Analytics 4 and How to Fix It

 What is Direct Traffic?

-Direct traffic typically refers to visitors who arrive at your site without a clear referral source.
-This means that GA4 cannot determine where these visitors came from.
-The common misconception is that direct traffic only includes users who type your URL directly into their browser or access your site via bookmarks.
+Direct traffic usually means people who land on your site without a clear origin, so GA4 can’t figure out where they came from.
+A lot of people think direct traffic only comes from users typing your URL directly or using bookmarks, but there’s more to it than that.
 However, direct traffic often represents a larger pool of unknown sources.

 Tip: Learn more about, SEO Strategies to improve you website traffic Organically!